mohitm15/competitve_solns/README.md

 **New Feature Added**

 Now I am also trying to solve various contests over codechef/codeforces and posting the solutions here ,so that anyone can have look over it.
+Solutions to the 30 Days of code that I had recently completed is uploaded now in hackerrank folder.

 :smile:<i><strong>  Happy Coding!!</i></strong> :smile: